nickphayes/nickphayes.github.io/_posts/2026-09-09-stackelberg.md

 More precisely: let $$\mathcal{P}^* \subseteq \mathcal{P}$$ be the set of jailbreaking prompts.
 A red-team with budget $$n$$ can only certify that $$\mathcal{P}^* \cap S = \emptyset$$ for the sampled set $$S$$, where $$\lvert S \rvert = n$$.
 That says nothing about $$\mathcal{P}^* \setminus S$$.

-The question that actually matters: *what is the structure of $$\mathcal{P}^*$$?* If jailbreaks are isolated points scattered through a high-dimensional space, exhaustive sampling might get you somewhere.
-But if they form connected manifolds — and empirical evidence strongly suggests they do — then patching one jailbreak leaves an entire neighborhood intact.
+So, *what is the structure of $$\mathcal{P}^*$$?* If jailbreaks are isolated points scattered through a high-dimensional space, exhaustive sampling might get you somewhere.
+But if they form connected manifolds (and empirical evidence strongly suggests they do) then patching one jailbreak leaves an entire neighborhood intact.
 <!--
 ![Schematic of prompt space P as a 2D projection.
 Safe region shaded blue, jailbreak manifold P* in orange.
 Two rounds of red-team samples (dots, diamonds) both miss the manifold entirely.](../assets/img/blog/red-teaming-manifold.png){:class="pattern-examples"} -->

 ## The Defender's Dilemma

-The Stackelberg formulation exposes an asymmetry that finite red-teaming cannot paper over.
+The Stackelberg formulation exposes an asymmetry that finite red-teaming cannot ignore.

 The attacker needs to find *one* policy-violating prompt.
 The defender needs to prevent *all* of them.
 In security terms: the attacker wins on a single point in $$\mathcal{P}^*$$; the defender wins only if $$\mathcal{P}^* = \emptyset$$.
 These are not symmetric burdens.
 The attacker's problem is a search problem.
 The defender's is a coverage problem over an infinite space.